 · To test whether His people will rely upon Him in all things.

-· To teach them how to behave towards others when they are falsely accused.
+· To teach them how to behave toward others when they are falsely accused.

 · To warn them against making false accusations against others.

 b.
 When they were sick, my clothing was sackcloth: David described some of the good that he did for his enemies.
-He showed remarkable love and concern for them when they were sick, making their problem his own and caring for them as though he were my friend or brother.
+He showed remarkable love and concern for them when they were sick, making their problems his own and caring for them as though they were my friend or brother.